marijnh/Eloquent-JavaScript/06_object.md

 Interfaces often consist mostly of methods, but it is also okay to include properties that hold non-function values.
-For example, `Map` objects have a `size` property that tellsf how many keys are stored in it.
+For example, `Map` objects have a `size` property that tells you how many keys are stored in it.

 It is not even necessary for such an object to compute and store such a property directly in the instance.
 Even properties that are accessed